sevderk/GlowCart/README.md

 # 🌟 GlowCart

 **GlowCart** is a modern, visually appealing e-commerce platform focused on beauty and cosmetics.
-Built with **React**, the project provides a smooth shopping experience with features like favorites, filtering, sorting, and a responsive UI.
+Built with **React**, the project provides a smooth shopping experience with features like favorites, filtering, sorting.
 GlowCart emphasizes an elegant and feminine design using vibrant tones like hot pink (`#ff0099`) and lavender (`#b266ff`).

 🔗 **Live Demo:** [https://glow-cart-sevderks-projects.vercel.app](https://glow-cart-sevderks-projects.vercel.app)